gnekt/Image-Captioning-with-Python/README.md

  4. Every time that the net reaches the best value in accuracy on validation data, the net is stored in non-volatile memory.

 ### 1
-The Dataframe is stored as csv file *train_results.csv* at the end of training, with the following structure:
+The Dataframe is stored as csv file *train_results.csv* at the end of each epoch, with the following structure:
  The first row of the file is the header, the column associated are defined in the table below:
 | Parameter | Type     | Description                       |
 | :-------- | :------- | :-------------------------------- |